getstation/electron-better-web-request/readme.md

   - `urls` *string[]* : Array of URL patterns that will be used to filter out the requests that do not match the URL patterns.
 Same structure as the original filters.

 - `action` *Function*
-  Function that will be called when the method event has happened.
+  This function will be called when the method event has happened.
 It matches the original signature and will be called with `action(details, [callback])`.
   - `details` *Object* : describes the request.
 Check the Electron documentation for more details.
   - `callback` *Function* : passed only if the method uses callback (cf with/without callback).
 Should be called when the listener has done its work, with a `response` object.